AbhinavMishra-India/medical-chatbot/README.md

 An intelligent medical chatbot that leverages LLMs (Large Language Models) and vector search to answer medical queries using information from the Gale Encyclopedia of Medicine.

+## ⚠️ Disclaimer
+This chatbot uses curated and reliable medical data.
+Current coverage is focused and may not include all diseases.
+The system is continuously being improved to expand its knowledge base and accuracy.

 ## Features
 - Natural language medical Q&A
 - Uses LangChain and HuggingFace for LLM integration